Joseph DelVecchio, DVM, Medical Director

 Dr. Kramer has an interest in internal medicine and helping pet parents care for their pets with acute and chronic diseases.
 Preventative care and educating pet parents are very important to Dr. Kramer and allows her to work as a team with clients to provide the best care possible for their loved ones.

 When she is not helping pets at Parkview, Dr. Kramer likes to relax with her family, watch movies, hike, and camp.
-She and her husband, Mike, have two beautiful human children, Elliot and Lucy, and one amazing furry child, Riley the German Shepherd mix that she adopted while in vet school.
+Her and her family have one amazing furry child, Riley the German Shepherd mix that she adopted while in vet school.
 Riley’s senior status helps her understand the special needs of senior pets and the importance of maintaining a good quality of life for them.

 Nicole Coates, DVM